jabley/morethanseven-hugo/content/post/2017-05-26-conference-speaking-as-a-software-vendor.md

 * Include explicitly what the audience will do or be able to do differently after seeing the talk.
 Go so far as to say _"after this talk attendee will..."_
-* Novely really helps, as long as the topic is interesting and relevant.
+* Novelty really helps, as long as the topic is interesting and relevant.
   Given 100 proposals about deploying your web application with Docker, the one that says "and we do this for the International Space Station" is getting picked.